 The flavor itself is only half the equation.
 The packaging and messaging must communicate the flavor experience accurately enough to set correct expectations and compellingly enough to trigger trial.

-Test packaging and messaging concepts through concept testing methods that evaluate communication in realistic contexts.
+Test packaging and messaging concepts through methods that evaluate communication in realistic contexts.
 Present the new variant packaging within a digital shelf image alongside competitors and existing portfolio products.
 Assess whether the packaging communicates the flavor profile, whether it reads as a variant of your brand or a new product, and whether it prompts the right consumption occasion association.
+The detailed packaging methodology is covered in packaging design testing for consumers.

 Stage 6: Post-Launch Performance Validation